New Moon on

 True anomaly ∠272.1°

-The true anomaly is ∠272.1°.
-At the beginning of the next synodic month the true anomaly is going to be ∠304.7°.
+The true anomaly of the Moon orbit is ∠272.1° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠304.7°.

 Moon after apogee

-6 days after point of apogee on 12 September 2066 at 22:49 in ♊ Gemini.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 8 days, until the Moon reaches the point of next perigee on 27 September 2066 at 12:48 in ♑ Capricorn.
+6 days since point of apogee on 12 September 2066 at 22:49 in ♊ Gemini the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 8 days until the Moon reaches the point of next perigee on 27 September 2066 at 12:48 in ♑ Capricorn.

 Distance to Moon 387 591 km